-Getting use to wearing dentures
+Getting used to wearing dentures

 New dentures do take getting used to.
-At first they will feel loose, possibly feeling as if they could fall out.
+At first, they will feel loose, possibly feeling as if they could fall out.
 But your muscles in the cheeks and tongue soon adjust, as do your gums.
 Sometimes your gums can become irritated as they adjust.

 Eating and speaking will take some practice.
 In the beginning, you’ll need to eat soft foods cut into small pieces.
 As you get the hang of eating, you can return to a normal diet, but you should avoid extremely sticky and hard foods.
-Speech will also be an adjustment; the best way to practice is to simply read aloud.
+Your speaking will also be an adjustment; the best way to practice is to simply read aloud.

 These are all issues with full, not partials.
-There is little adjustment needed with partials, although avoiding sticky foods is a must.
+There is a little adjustment needed with partials, although avoiding sticky foods is a must.

 How long do dentures last?

 They usually last from five to seven years.
 At some point, they need to be relined, rebased, or remade.
-This is because your underlying gum tissues and jawbone change over time.
+This is because of your underlying gum tissues and jawbone change over time.
 Dr. Smith will have the base refit, or a new base may be created using the existing false teeth.